Notebooks and Learning Path¶

 Goal: Understand the architecture in code, not just diagrams.

-These notebooks use rqm-qiskit to prepare states, construct circuits, and run simulations.
+These notebooks use rqm-circuits and rqm-api to construct and run circuits on execution backends.

 | Notebook | Topic |